termux/termux-gui/Protocol.md

   - Parameters:
     - aid: The id of the Activity.
     - mode: one of: "resize": resizes the Activity, "pan": pans the Activity.
+- setPiPMode: Makes an Activity enter or exit pip mode.
+  - Parameters:
+    - aid: The id of the Activity.
+    - pip: Whether the Activity should be in pip mode or not.

 Layout and View control: